rgeluz/PortfolioWebsite/readme.txt

 3. How long, in hours, did it take you to complete this assignment?
 	The website itself took me about two full days to complete.
 However, in preparation to building the website, I had spent two days watching online tutorials to learn how to build a website from scratch.
 I used Youtube to learn how to implement certain features.
 I also used stack overflow and other sites for questions on minor implementations.
 Prior to writing the first line of code, I created a MockUp using powerpoint to be use as a guide/outline of the website.
 	The validation took a really long time to resolve.
+About half a day.
 A lot of the examples I used did not pass validation.